MABA president underscores critical U.S.-Canada partnership at Ontario Agri Business Association summit

-This is an especially important message for anyone new to working outside.
+This is an especially important message for those new to working outside.
 Heat illnesses are prevalent in those who are just starting out at their job, who may not be well-acclimatized to hot conditions.

 Background: Extreme Heat Forecast